Narooma VIEW Club was formed in 1978

 We are an enthusiastic and friendly group of women, who love getting together for our monthly meetings in a beautiful location overlooking the ocean.

-We are proud to sponsor two Learning for Life students with the money we raise at our events to raise donations for The Smith Family programs.
+We are proud to sponsor three Learning for Life students with the money we raise at our events to raise donations for The Smith Family programs.

 We are always open to new members, so please get in touch today and come and see what VIEW is all about.